Gamer Centered Entertainment

 "I am an eternal optimist.
 But I'm also a realist," Mari Smith said.

 "Let's take advantage of what Facebook offers.
 Don't get caught up in all the negativity and throw in the towel."

 "Facebook is too big of an opportunity (over 3 billion people when you count the entire family of apps together) interact with Facebook.
 So as marketers we cannot ignore that.
 Take advantage of what they offer," she said.

 "And be mindful that Facebook is rented land.
 You are a tenant.
 Make sure you are also a landlord.
 That you own your own email list.
 That you have a platform where you can host your content," said Mari.

 Follow these three quick tips on how to get the most from the Facebook platform for your battlefield business and you will be making a good start.

-Previously I wrote a blog about 10 easy to use tips to promote your battlefield business on Facebook, check out that blog, here.
+Previously I wrote a blog about 10 easy to use tips on how to promote your battlefield business on Facebook, check out that blog, here.